Rehab Tax Credit Use Hits Milestone

 The announcement was held at the historic Sibley Square, a $200 million revitalization project in downtown Rochester.
 Sibley Square is one of 88 commercial redevelopment projects in the Finger Lakes to leverage the rehabilitation tax credit since 2013.
 Of special note is that since 2013, two-thirds of the investment incentivized by the tax credits has been made in Upstate commercial areas.

 The NYS Historic Rehabilitation Tax Credit Program is set to sunset in December of 2019 and the Federal Historic Rehabilitation Tax Credit Program is facing the very real threat of elimination during tax reform efforts in Congress.
-Watch your inbox for these alerts and visit the League's website to see how you can help in protecting these important programs.
+As always, we will work to keep you informed on how you can help in protecting these important programs.